nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Adding expenditures

 #### Adding a non-recurring expenditure
-1. Prerequisite: The person in which the expenditure will be added to exists, then use the `list` command on the group which the person resides in to get his user index.
+1. Prerequisite: The person in which the expenditure will be added to exist, then use the `list` command on the group which the person resides in to get his user index.
 2. Test case: `addout /g 1 /u 1 /d Food /e 50 /c 2 /p f`
    Expected: A non-recurring expenditure entry worth $50 for Food, in the category *Food and Drinks*, is added to